dgoto2/mse4bias/README.md

 • analyse_mse.R is for analyzing the MSE results

+#### Example output of HCR (re)optimization for biased assessments
 <img src="https://github.com/dgoto2/mse4bias/blob/main/heatmap_optimHCR.png?raw=true" width="800">

 ###### Optimization of the harvest control rule parameters (Ftarget and Btrigger) under varying levels (10% to 50%) of estimation bias in stock assessment (overestimation of stock abundance and underestimation of fishing mortality rate).
+Black boxes indicate maximum catches.

 ## Reference